CarnaViire/blogpost-7.0/blogpost.md

 By default, `HttpVersion = HttpVersion.Version11` and `HttpVersionPolicy = HttpVersionPolicy.RequestVersionOrLower` are set, meaning that only HTTP/1.1 will be used.

 The ability to multiplex WebSocket connections and HTTP requests over a single HTTP/2 connection is a crucial part of this feature.
-For it to work as expected, you need to pass and reuse the same `HttpMessageInvoker` instance (e.g. `HttpClient`) from your code when calling `ConnectAsync`, i.e. use [ClientWebSocket.ConnectAsync(Uri, HttpMessageInvoker, CancellationToken)](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0#system-net-websockets-clientwebsocket-connectasync(system-uri-system-net-http-httpmessageinvoker-system-threading-cancellationtoken)) overload.
+For it to work as expected, you need to pass and reuse the same `HttpMessageInvoker` instance (e.g. `HttpClient`) from your code when calling `ConnectAsync`, i.e. use [`ConnectAsync(Uri, HttpMessageInvoker, CancellationToken)`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0#system-net-websockets-clientwebsocket-connectasync(system-uri-system-net-http-httpmessageinvoker-system-threading-cancellationtoken)) overload.
 This will reuse the connection pool within the `HttpMessageInvoker` instance for the multiplexing.

 # Final Notes